 - 3 tablespoons oil, I use sunflower

-- ½ small red pepper, finely chopped
+- ½ cup finely chopped onion

-- ½ cup celery stalks, finely chopped
+- ½ cup finely chopped celery stalks

-- 1 medium carrot, finely chopped
+- ½ cup finely chopped carrot

 - 1 ½ cups canned tomatoes, chopped, with juice

-- 4 oz. bacon
+- 4 ounces bacon

-- 2-3 teaspoons smoked paprika
+- 2 teaspoons smoked paprika

-- Chopped fresh herbs like parsley or cilantro, for garnish
+- chopped fresh herbs like parsley or cilantro, for garnish

 Instructions

-- Keep on simmering, checking seasonings, and adding more broth if you feel it's necessary.
+- Keep on simmering, checking seasonings (be careful with the salt as the broth concentrates and can be salty), and adding more broth if you feel it's necessary.
 The amount depends on the type of lentils you use and how much the soaking process softened them.
+Check to see if the lentils are fully cooked and tender, and adjust the simmering time until the bite is to your liking.

 - Or better yet, refrigerate until the next day, and reheat before eating it.
 The flavors will be amalgamated and richer.